Botamochi

-Botamochi (ぼたもち or 牡丹餅) is a wagashi (Japanese confection) made with glutinous rice, regular rice (ratio of 7:3, or only glutinous rice), and sweet azuki paste (red bean paste).
+Botamochi (ぼたもち or 牡丹餅) is a wagashi (Japanese confection) made with glutinous rice, white rice (ratio of 7:3, or only glutinous rice), and sweet azuki paste (red bean paste).
 They are made by soaking the rice for approximately 1 hour.
 The rice is then cooked, and a thick azuki paste is hand-packed around pre-formed balls of rice.
 Botamochi is eaten as sacred food as offering during the weeks of the spring and the autumn Higan in Japan.